Here are all the winners from the Oscars 2024 – rolling list

 The Creator

-Godzilla Minus One
+Godzilla Minus One – winner

 Guardians of the Galaxy Vol. 3